Skip to main content

 Metric View

-The Metric View highlights key performance indicators using various visual formats.
+The Metric View highlights key performance indicators using different visual formats.

 To create a metric:

-1. Navigate to the Analyze tab and select Metric View.
-The [Chart Builder](../07-Charts/the-chart-builder.md will open.
+1. Navigate to the Analyze tab and select Metric View to open the Chart Builder.

 2. Choose a metric type: Indicator, Bullet, or Gauge.